ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - It is a **catalyst** that repeatedly activates the user’s own alpha-function.

 In the Tetrad:
-- AI provides functional alterity — the turn-by-turn structured difference through its technical scaffolding (Sₜ) that preserves productive epistemic tension as the \|D–C\| relation is encountered inside the ZPD.
+- AI provides functional alterity — the turn-by-turn structured difference through its technical scaffolding (Sₜ) that, in the presence of adequate scaffolding (Sₑ × Sₜ), helps preserve productive epistemic tension as the \|D–C\| relation is encountered inside the ZPD.
 - The Journal serves as an external substrate for continuity — a place where metabolized alpha-elements are captured through writing.
 - **The Human** provides the emotional substrate (Sₑ), functioning as the container that makes this metabolic work tolerable.